religiosa1/push-notification-test/README.md

 This is minimalistic implementation, unfortunately it will have problems working on IPhones.

+### PWA Client

+A more complicated version of the client, written as a react PWA.
+Having PWA installed is currently the only way to make push-notifications working on an IPhone device.
+It still won't work on a regular website, so we're showing a text, that it's not supported and for safari users some instructions on how can you install a PWA in your system.

 ### Application Server

 1. Exposes 2 endpoints for the client: